s3rxio/dotfiles/README.md

 # S3rxio Dotfiles

-## Why shouldn't you use my dotfiles?
+## Why you should NOT use my dotfiles
  - At the moment, my dotfiles is not tested.
  - My dotfiles - my dotfiles.
 They are customized for me.
 You may not like them and I won’t care.
 But you can try them following the guide